Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Discussion

 In this paper, susceptibilities to external perturbations provided a natural language for exploring mechanical rigidity and the relationship between constraints and degrees of freedom.
+This framework provides a natural extension to previous formalism proposed in Ref.~\onlinecite{Connelly2022}, where the authors relate the different vector spaces in a picture similar to Fig.~\ref{fig:maps}.
+In that work, the authors label node space and bond space as the external and internal vector spaces, respectively, and connect these two spaces via the compatibility matrix as we do here.
+However, they then connect displacements and extensions to forces and tensions via the principle of virtual work, whereas we use the explicit maps provided by susceptibilities, allowing us to easily transform between any of the four types of vectors.

-We believe that this language should prove useful in exploring other aspects of rigidity as well.
-For example, higher-order susceptibilities could prove useful for deriving conditions for rigidity beyond linear order~\cite{Damavandi2022, Damavandi2022a} and analyzing anomalous rigidity in materials that appear underconstrained to linear order such as packings of ellipses~\cite{Donev2007, Mailman2009} or cell vertex models~\cite{Hernandez2022}.
+We also believe that an approach based on susceptibilities could provide a path out of the linear regime.
+The linear susceptibilities we compute in Eq.~\eqref{eq:suscept} and the generalized Maxwell-Calladine relation in Eq.~\eqref{eq:genMC} should in principle capture all rigidity information described by the linear response.
+However, they still do not fully capture the effects of prestress-induced rigidity.
+This is evident in the examples shown in Figs.~\ref{fig:symbreak}-\ref{fig:levels4x4}, where the numbers of LZMs and LZEFs do not change even if prestress stabilizes the system because the geometry deforms at second order, but not first order.
+This makes a strong case that a general theory of prestress stability should require an analysis of the nonlinear regime.
+Higher-order susceptibilities such as ${\partial^2 \vbell / \partial \vbf^2}$ could prove useful for deriving conditions for prestress stability beyond linear order such as those in Refs.~\onlinecite{Damavandi2022, Damavandi2022a}.
+On a related note, these nonlinear susceptibilities could be used to understand anomalous rigidity in materials that appear underconstrained to linear order such as packings of ellipses~\cite{Donev2007, Mailman2009} or cell vertex models~\cite{Hernandez2022}.
 They may also provide a means to integrate energetic properties into a theory of topological protection for nonlinear mechanisms~\cite{Lo2021}.
 Alternatively, they may elucidate the scaling behavior of material properties near rigidity phase transitions~\cite{Goodrich2016}, just as they have been used historically to investigate phase transitions throughout the field of statistical physics.

+It would also be interesting to combine such a formalism with group representation theory to design materials that undergo specific finite deformations in response to external forces.
+Already, group theoretic descriptions have been developed to analyze highly symmetric tensegrity structures to ascertain whether LZMs extend to nonlinear mechanisms and to analyze prestress-stability~\cite{Schulze2010, Connelly2022}, but not to control responses to external forces.

 Finally, in our formalism, each discrete component imposes a soft constraint on the degrees of freedom associated with its energetic cost of deformation.
 In some systems, it is often useful to also include hard constraints, such as in foams where the Plateau rule restricts the angles of the films at each vertex to 120$^\circ$~\cite{Weaire2001}, or in origami structures where one may wish to impose fixed areas to the facets~\cite{Schenk2016}.
 It would be interesting to extend our formalism to explicitly include such hard constraints and repeat the analysis performed here to discover how it modifies the relationships between collective modes.